Tree Finder Index

 Native to Vermont.
 Large, graceful tree, often with enlarged buttresses at base usually forked into many spreading branches, drooping at ends, ofrming a very rounded, flat-topped or vase-like crown, often wider than high.
 Found in moist soils, especially valleys and floodplains; in mixed hardwood forests.

 All Photographs taken by Courtney Ley Photography, LLC.
-Tree species descriptions obtained from the National Audubon Society Field Guide for Trees, Eastern Region, 2000 and Bark: A Field Guide to Trees of the Northeast, Michael Wojtech, 2011.
+Tree species descriptions obtained from the National Audubon Society Field Guide for Trees, Eastern Region, 2000, Forest Trees of Vermont, Trevor Evans, 2016 and Bark: A Field Guide to Trees of the Northeast, Michael Wojtech, 2011.